glbala87/ELLA_tool/README.md

 This image has both Selenium and Chrome installed, see https://github.com/SeleniumHQ/docker-selenium.
 The mentioned Docker image has a vnc server so it can be accessed using a VNC client.
 On OS X there is Screen Sharing in /System/Library/CoreServices/Applications, most easily started by entering 'vnc://172.16.250.128:5900' in Safari.

+# Application structure
+Info about AngualarJS and the build system.
+Ecmascript version....
+Choice of tools and so on.

+Uses babel-es6-polyfill to get ES6 support, see https://www.npmjs.com/package/babel-es6-polyfill.

 # Test framework